dalesgit/logseq/pages/Module 2 session 1.md

 	- Where do I move?
 Ask "where are you going to feel closest to God?"
 - Ignatius compass, principle and foundation
 	- Exercises
 		- week 1 **love of God** **look at sin** where do I fall away?
 		- week 2 What's happening with Jesus?
 		- week 3 Way of the cross.
 Use all of thoughts, feelings, experiences
 		- week 4 Resurrection:
-	- :rince and foundation
+	- principle and foundation
+		-